MostafaIibrahim/Smart_Home_System/README.md

 			case 1: Wrong ID >> master mcu will ask you about a valid ID case 2: Your password is true>> Now you can control any electronic device in your home via your smart phone case 3: Your password is wrong>> Master mcu will ask you to enter your password again for more 3 times if ur password still wrong, Master mcu return you to the main menu.
+   # Slave
 	2 - MCU2 work as Slave and it controls the following behaviors:
 			1 - if temperature is bigger than 35C fan will work 2 - Based on Ambiant light (data came from LDR sensor) your home light will turns on 3 - if user pressed on button '1' send via Bluetooth >> the door will open (Servo motor will move to angle 180)